Integrated Campaign

 Why Kareem?

-Through his social platform Subway Takes, Kareem Rahma built a following with quick, authentic man-on-the-street conversations that feel culturally native—he listens, doesn’t lecture, and naturally resonates with both Gen Z and older audiences.
+Through his social platform Subway Takes, Kareem Rahma built a following with quick, authentic “man-on-the-street” (but in the NY subway) conversations that feel culturally native—he listens, doesn’t lecture, and naturally resonates with both Gen Z and older audiences.

 What’s Subway Fits Fest?